-The study was carried out in Kuring’gai National Park, just to the northeast of Sydney, Australia.
-The sandstone surfaces throughout the park host a coast heath community, whose dynamics have been governed by fire for at least 6000 years (Kodela & Dodson 1988).
-Fire regimes under traditional aboriginal management are unknown, but current New South Wales National Parks and Wildlife Service (NSW NPWS) management practises seek to achieve an average interval between 7-30 years to maintain the current floristic diversity (NSW Office of the Environment 2006).
-The community includes perennial species that re-sprout following fire and also obligate seeders, species that are killed by fire and re-establish from seed.
-The obligate seeders included in this study germinate within a year of the fire and often after the next rain.
-Since the fire history of the park is well documented, the age of obligate seeders at a site can be estimated.
-In total, we selected 14 obligate-seeder, woody perennials that are common in the community, with asymptotic heights ranging from 0.5 m – 5 m.
-They were Banksia ericifolia (Proteaceae), Boronia ledifolia (Rutaceae), Conospermum ericifolium (Proteaceae), Epacris microphylla (Ericaceae), Grevillea buxifolia (Proteaceae), Grevillea speciosa (Proteaceae), Hakea teretifolia (Proteaceae), Hemigenia purpurea (Lamiaceae), Leucopogon esquamatus (Ericaceae), Persoonia lanceolata (Proteaceae), Petrophile pulchella (Proteaceae), Phyllota phylicoides (Fabaceae), Pimelea linifolia (Thymelaeaceae), Pultenaea tuberculata (Fabaceae).
-The family Myrtaceae is well represented in the community, but absent from the study, as all locally common Myrtaceae re-sprout following fire.
-All sites were chosen to have minimal Eucalyptus cover, such that Banksia ericifolia, Hakea teretifolia, and Allocasuarina distyla (not included in our study because it is dioecious) would be the dominant canopy species late in succession, at heights of 3-5 m.
+The study was carried out in Kuring’gai National Park, a recurrent-fire coastal heath community northeast of Sydney, Australia.
+We selected 14 species of woody perennials that are common in the community, regenerate from seed post-fire, and have asymptotic heights ranging from 0.5– 5 m (Table 1).
+Myrtaceae species are well represented in the community, but absent from the study, as all locally common Myrtaceae re-sprout following fire.
+All sites were chosen to have minimal Eucalyptus cover, such that B. ericifolia, H. teretifolia, and Allocasuarina distyla (not included in our study because it is dioecious) were the dominant canopy species late in succession, at heights of 3-5 m.

 Field measurements

-The study was conducted over a single year, with the initial plant measurements and subsequent harvest conducted during the late autumn and early winter, the period of minimal vegetative growth in this plant community.
-Repeat visits were made throughout the year to record reproductive activity.
-Individuals were sampled at different ages across a fire-created chronosequence, from 3 months to 30 years.
-Site ages were estimated from fire records maintained by NSW National Parks and Wildlife Service.
-At the conclusion of the study, the approximate ages of the individuals on the six sites were: 1.4, 2.4, 5, 7, 9 and 31 years.
-Plants were tagged during May-June 2012 and harvested during May-June 2013, with a given individual tagged and harvested within 2 weeks of the same calendar date.
-Only one species, Persoonia lanceolata, displayed any shoot extension during these months.
-These months are similarly a period of minimal reproductive activity – only Banksia ericifolia, Grevillea speciosa, and (occasionally) Hemigenia purpurea flowered during this period – although a number of species had immature fruit from the previous year (Persoonia lanceolata) or small buds that would open in the subsequent year (Boronia ledifolia, Conospermum ericifolium, Epacris microphylla, Grevillea buxifolia, Leucopogon esquamatus).
+The study was conducted between May 2012 - June 2013.
+Initial plant measurements and subsequent harvest were conducted during the late austral autumn and early winter, the period of minimal vegetative growth in this plant community.
+Repeat visits were made at multiple sites throughout the year to record reproductive activity.
+Plants were tagged during May-June 2012 and monitoring through to May-June 2013.
+We selected May-June as a started/end point as these months entail minimal reproductive activity.
+Only B. ericifolia, G. speciosa, and (occasionally) H. purpurea flowered during this period, although some species had immature fruit from the previous year (P. lanceolata) or small buds that would open in the subsequent year (B. ledifolia, C. ericifolium, E. microphylla, G. buxifolia, L. esquamatus).